 The nine sector groups of cross-asset sector specialists identify, explore and debate the structural changes affecting the world that we live in.
 Our objectives are to protect our clients' investments against these societal shifts and to use our scale to influence change via engagement.
 The momentous shifts we are facing in the form of global warming and climate change are often seen purely as a risk, but we believe that such risks also contain opportunities, and the GREGs are as much focused on unearthing the potential for future gains, as they are on aiming to avoid risks.
-Changes in the world, in markets, in societies and in everyday behaviours can uncover surprising successes.
+As our eponymous baking cousin discovered with the controversial popularity of its vegan sausage rolls, changes in the world, in markets, in societies and in everyday behaviours can uncover surprising successes.